zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 number of atoms changes.
-Since this kind of error frequently happens with rather complex expressions, it is recommended to test these with small test systems, where the values can be tracked with output files for all relevant properties for every step.
+Since this kind of error frequently happens with rather complex expressions, it is recommended to test these with small test systems, where the values can be tracked with output files for all relevant properties at every step.

 .. _err0021: